amcharaniya/TAC/README.md

 Currently, TAC provides annual counts of the use of terrorism by 409 armed opposition groups in 166 intrastate conflicts in 96 countries from 1970-2013.

+## Data Downloads

+The simplest way to use TAC is to download a ready-to-use data set in the format of your choice.
+These data files use the standard set of count variables and implement a definition of terrorism as "deliberately indiscriminate" violence (see the TAC Codebook for more details).

+- Terrrism count data by group-year
+  + CSV format
+  + STATA format
+  + R format
+- Standard TAC count data by dyad-year
+  + CSV format
+  + STATA format
+  + R format

-# Code Repository
+## Source Code

-This repository includes the source data and code to generate the Terrorism in Armed Conflict data set.
+This repository also includes the source data and code to generate the Terrorism in Armed Conflict data set.

 The code is implemented in both Stata and R (see the `Stata` and `R` folders, respectively).

+## Interactive Apps

+You can also interact with TAC data through our apps.

+### Custom Data Interface

+This app allows researchers to generate terrorism count data using custom criteria (e.g., attack or target type).
+You can access the app in your browser at <https://nicklotito.shinyapps.io/tacdata/>.

+Alternatively, you can run the app on your own computer using R. To access:

+1. Install R (free and open-source software) for [Windows](https://cran.r-project.org/bin/windows/base/) or [Mac OSX](https://cran.r-project.org/bin/macosx/)
+2. Run RGui and install the required R packages by typing `install.packages(c("shiny","shinyjs","dplyr"))` at the R command line
+3. Launch the TAC app by typing `shiny::runGitHub('TACdata', 'TACDataProject')`

+### Explore by Group

+This app allows users to visualize the trend in terrorism incidents by rebel group.
+Access the app at: <https://app.nicklotito.com/shiny/TACgroup/>.